steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Creating-an-FX-Rack.md

 ---

-This tutorial describes how to create an FX rack using a [Template List](../../HALion-Macro-Page/pages/Template-List.md).
-The FX rack provides several slots for loading effects using a [Custom Multi Level Menu](./Custom-Multi-Level-Menus-II.md).
+This tutorial describes how to create an FX Rack using a [Template List](../../HALion-Macro-Page/pages/Template-List.md).
+The FX Rack provides several slots for loading effects using a [Custom Multi Level Menu](./Custom-Multi-Level-Menus-II.md).
 Furthermore, you can rearrange effects with drag and drop.
 Subpresets for each effect are managed using the [Preset Browser Custom](../../HALion-Macro-Page/pages/Preset-Browser-Custom.md) template.

 ## Example VST Preset

 * [Creating an FX Rack 01.vstpreset](../vstpresets/Creating%20an%20FX%20Rack%2001.vstpreset)

-The FX rack in this example uses both UI and MIDI script functionality.
+The FX Rack in this example uses both UI and MIDI script functionality.
 The corresponding scripts are just provided, but not explained in detail line by line.
-Instead, the connections and interactions between the UI elements and the UI and MIDI scripts are explained so that you can adjust the number of slots and customize the look of the FX rack without breaking anything.
+Instead, the connections and interactions between the UI elements and the UI and MIDI scripts are explained so that you can adjust the number of slots and customize the look of the FX Rack without breaking anything.
+See [How the Elements Interact](#how-the-elements-interact).
 The following describes how to access [Templates](../../HALion-Macro-Page/pages/Template.md) and edit UI and MIDI scripts.

 * Load [Creating an FX Rack 01.vstpreset](../vstpresets/Creating%20an%20FX%20Rack%2001.vstpreset).